Judith O'Dea: Career

 In addition to her signature role, O'Dea has appeared in the television movie The Pirate in the 1970s.
 She later took a break from acting to focus on raising her family.

-In the 2000s, O'Dea returned to acting in several low-budget horror films, including Claustrophobia, October Moon and Women's Studies.
-She also returned to the Barbra role for Night of the Living Dead: Genesis.
+In the 2000s, O'Dea returned to acting in several indie horror films, including Claustrophobia, October Moon, October Moon 2: November Son and Women's Studies.
+She also returned to the Barbra role for Night of the Living Dead: Genesis., plus the 2017 film Safe Inside and its 2025 sequel Safe Inside 2.

-In 2024 Judith appeared in the Canadian comedy Vampire Zombies... from Space! a parody of, and homage to horror and sci-fi films of the 1950s.
+In 2024 O'Dea appeared in the Canadian comedy Vampire Zombies... from Space!, a parody of and homage to horror and sci-fi films of the 1950s.
 O'Dea portrayed Vampira, a role which earned her a nomination for Best Supporting Performance at Atlanta's Buried Alive Film Festival, and a Best Ensemble win from Canada's Terror in the Bay Film Festival.

 She owns and operates O'Dea Communications, a firm that deals in oral-communications training.